Vinovest/sqlx/README.md

   ("number of bindVars exceeds arguments").

 1.5.0:

-This is the first major release of sqlx from this fork in order to fix some issues which may cause some minor compatibility changes from previous versions, depending on how you use sqlx.

 * VALUES bulk insertions were performed by a regex previously, now sqlx will use a tokenizer to parse the query and reliably expand the